 “Designer dogs” is the coined phrase some breeders use to describe a mixture of two purebred dogs.
 They might also refer to these dogs as cross-breeds.
 Of course, throughout history, all modern-day dogs came from combining existing breeds.

 More recently in history, breeders combine the names of two breeders to name the crossed combo.
 Many designer dogs cater to specific traits—like being hypoallergenic.
 This is why you might see poodles as a popular choice for mixes.

 Some of the Most Common Designer Dogs Today

 While the list of designer dogs is ever-growing as people try to meld together a perfect combo, some are very popular today.

 The trouble with designer dogs is that there is a lot of room for error.
 Selective breeding helps to weed out any unwanted traits, but the entire thing is a process that truly takes time.
 With newer breeds, you can run into unique problems that present in litters.

 Some of these issues include:

-- Unpredictable Temperament — sometimes, you don’t know what to expect when you cross to breeds.
-For instance, if you breed higher energy, more aggressive dog like a Rottweiler with a calm, lazier dog like a pug, you might get an odd combination of personality traits that are hard to define from dog to dog.
+- Unpredictable Temperament: Sometimes, you don’t know what to expect when you cross two breeds.
+For instance, if you breed a higher energy, more aggressive dog like a Rottweiler with a calm, lazier dog like a pug, you might get an odd combination of personality traits that are hard to define from dog to dog.